 Audio Messages (also called Voice Texts) are a great new feature in iOS that allows you to send a quick little audio note from your iPhone to another iPhone, iPad, or Mac user who has the Messages app configured to use iMessages.
 This can not only be an added fun way to communicate, but it can also be a nice way to have a more personable and casual conversation that isn’t particularly time sensitive, since hearing someones voice is a bit more meaningful than reading text (unless packed with emoji, maybe).

 The iOS Audio Message feature is easy to use but can cause a fair amount of confusion while first encountering it, even while figuring it out, since the interface to record, stop recording, playback, and send messages is a bit different from anything else in iOS.
 Follow along and try it out yourself, you’ll get the hang of it shortly.

-You’ll need iOS 8 or newer installed to have this feature, prior versions do not include audio texting support.
+You’ll need an iPhone or iPad with iOS 8 or newer installed to have this feature, prior versions do not include audio texting support.

-How to Send, Playback, and Cancel Voice & Audio Texts in Messages for iOS
+How to Send, Playback, and Cancel Voice & Audio Texts in Messages on iPhone and iPad

 - From the Messages app, either create a new iMessage or open an existing iMessage thread*

 - Tap and hold on the microphone icon to record a voice message – continue holding while recording

 - Release the microphone icon when finished recording and you have three options:

 - Tap on the upward facing arrow icon to send the audio note

 - Tap the (X) button to cancel and delete the audio note